 |Broadcast news presenter Katie Couric moderates questions to the panel at the UN ‘Girls Speak Out’ event.|

 The Inter-Agency Standing Committee Cluster for Education in Emergencies is part of larger UN reform efforts to increase the effectiveness of humanitarian relief.
-UNICEF and Save the Children Alliance are the lead agencies for the education cluster, whose task at the country level is to clarify roles, responsibilities and accountability of UN and non-UN partners seeking to restore schooling in specific crisis situations.
-The cluster also seeks to better coordinate efforts by multiple partners to rebuild education systems in the early recovery period after the crisis.
+UNICEF and the Save the Children Alliance are lead agencies for the partnership, whose task at the country level is to clarify the roles, responsibilities and accountability of UN and non-UN partners seeking to restore schooling in specific crisis situations.
+It also seeks to better coordinate efforts to rebuild education systems in post-crisis transitions.

 Achieving universal education and gender equality will require a truly global commitment.
 Governments, civil society, agencies and other key stakeholders must work together to help every child, in every country in the world, realize his or her inalienable right to a quality education.

 Equity and Inclusion in Education: A guide to support education sector plan preparation, revision and appraisal, April 2010 [PDF]